lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Environment.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may create, in the directory you are lanching |Coriolis| tools, a special
-sub-directory ``.coriolis2/`` that can contains two configuration files:
+sub-directory ``.coriolis2/`` that can contain two configuration files:

 * ``techno.py`` tells which technology to use.
-* ``settings.py`` can overrides almost any default configuration setting.
+* ``settings.py`` can override almost any default configuration setting.

-Those two files are *optional*, if they do not exists the default settings
+Those two files are *optional*, if they do not exist the default settings
 will be used and the technology is ``symbolic/cmos`` (i.e. purely symbolic).

 .. note:: Those two files will by processed by the |Python| interpreter,